BINF-3101/Lab_7_review/README.md

 ### Question 8

-Where (on what substrates) have strains of your species been found?
+Where (on what substrates/environment/animal) have strains of your species been found?
 If there are many listed, pick 3 to report.
 If the origin is "unknown" report that as well.

 ### Question 9